Do you feel like keeping Christ in Christmas is all up to you? And that you’re up against formidable adversaries?

-It’s not just materialism and busyness that crowd him out, but these days legal action is being taken to keep him out.
+For years materialism and busyness have crowded him out, but these days aggressive legal action is being taken to push him out.
 A few years ago a town in Alabama was ordered by the city attorney to keep Christ out of their Christmas parade.
 Their response was both creative and effective.

 He’s there.
 We can’t keep him out.
-We don’t need to keep him in.
-But the best part is when we find him there, right where we need him.
+And we actually don’t need to keep him in.
+Because when the pressures of Christmas bring our the worst in us, there he is–our Savior–right where we need him.

 Not “Keeping,” But Finding

 Now I’m as guilty as the next media-saturated-pinterest-following person of trying to plan and execute the perfect Christmas.
 It’s a lot of work, and each year it gets a little harder.
 Traditions multiply while my energy to implement them diminishes.
 And then things start to go wrong.

 There was the year my husband lit fires in both fireplaces, turned on the Mannheim Steamroller Christmas album, and started the video camera rolling.
 But instead of recording our frolicking children opening stockings with wide-eyed joy, it showed us shouting and running around opening windows.
 The two fires created a perfect vacuum, filling the house with smoke.

 Another year our dinner guests arrived two hours early.
 “It’s people,” our son remarked as he stood in his pajamas before the open door.
 I greeted them in my fuzzy pink robe and hospitably asked them to get lost for two hours.

 Trying to be helpful one year, my dear husband started refinishing the kitchen floor while I was trying to baste the turkey.
 After I yelled at him, he wandered off to de-fragment the computer.